By Boyd Wason 3 Nov, 2020

 Despite the encouraging statistics regarding US and Australian content marketing efforts, clear data about New Zealand's place in the movement is less available.
 While statistics abound for other large and influential countries around the world, New Zealand is still working up to the level of even its closest neighbour.

 This is not to say, however, that content marketing isn't a growing force in New Zealand, much like it is around the world.
-Content marketing conferences and events are starting to crop up all over the country, including the New Zealand Content Marketing Summit for 2016, an event run by Conferenz designed to help marketers get in touch with local marketing resources and research.
+Content marketing conferences and events are starting to crop up all over the country, including the content conference, Digimarcon being held in 2021.
 Indicating an interest in the field, these conferences demonstrate the intentions marketers have of continuing to embrace content as a way to connect with consumers.
-Another useful resource is the Think Content Marketing LinkedIn Group established to bring New Zealand Content Marketers together to share ideas and information.

-While the growth of content marketing in New Zealand may be slower than elsewhere in the world, with an average of 30% of companies committed to consumer-targeted content, that doesn't mean companies are turning a blind eye.
-In fact, based on investments in native advertising strategies and the interest in content marketing events and conferences, the opposite is true.
+While the growth of content marketing in New Zealand may be slower than elsewhere in the world, that doesn't mean companies are turning a blind eye.
+In fact, based on increased investments in content strategies and the interest in content marketing events , the opposite is true.
 With a slow start and yet-untapped potential, Kiwi companies are facing a wealth of opportunities that can place them front and centre in the market, offering advantages over local competitors who are yet to catch on.
 Content marketing has proved itself time and time again in almost every major world market, and with this in mind, it's likely it's only a matter of time before New Zealand joins the ranks of the content marketing elite.